polarispw/polarispw.github.io/content/project/SoC/index.md

 ---
-title: Implementation of SoC with Hardware Acceleration func
+title: High performance CPU design and AI appilication based on MIPS
-summary: This is my dissertation, using my NECore to build up a SoC with an accelerator.
-Project is still under construction.
+summary: This is my graduation thesis, using the NECore to build up a SoC with a CNN accelerator.
 tags:
   - CS
-date: 2023-01-01
+date: 2023-01-04
 external_link:
 ---